 Here are two lines of text, one in each of the two fonts in question:

-Aside from the appalling hinting obvious in the second line,2 there are some uncanny likenesses between the two.
-While it’s hard to point out any structural differences between the characters, this image actually gives us our first major hint as to the difference between these two popular fonts: the second sample is somewhat heavier, almost as if it were a “Tahoma Medium” rather than a different font altogether.
+Putting aside all discussion of any hinting issues (which you may notice on one line more than the other),2 there are some uncanny likenesses between the two.
+While it’s hard to immediately point out any structural differences between the characters, this image quickly gives us our first major hint as to the difference between these two popular fonts: the second sample is just simply bigger and a hair heavier, almost as if it were a “Tahoma Medium” if you will, rather than another font altogether.

 The differences don’t stop there, however.
-Solely factoring in the width of the strokes in the Verdana font sample does not account for the extra word’s worth of x-spacing taken up by the second line.
-If we drop the size of the Verdana sample down to 10.5pt from the original 11, we get characters with approximately the same width as those in the Tahoma sample, making it clear that the variations in linewidth stem from a different reason:
+Solely factoring in the larger width of the symbols in the Verdana font sample does not account for the extra word’s worth of x-spacing taken up by the second line.
+We can check this by dropping the size of the Verdana sample down to 10.5pt from its original 11pt to give us characters with approximately the same or even a little smaller in width as compared to those in the Tahoma sample, making it clear that there’s more to the variations in the line widths than that:

 Before we dig deeper into the differences between the two fonts, let’s take a step back and explore their origins and design motivations.
-Both Verdana and Tahoma were introduced in Windows 95, as part of the collection of fonts commissioned by Microsoft for “the new PC era,” and designed by the legendary Matthew Carter of Georgia3 fame and then hinted to pixel perfection by Tom Rickner of Monotype.
+Both Verdana and Tahoma were introduced in Windows 95, as part of the collection of fonts commissioned by Microsoft for “the new PC era,” and designed by the legendary Matthew Carter of Georgia3 fame and then hinted to absolute pixel-perfection by Tom Rickner of the Monotype Type Foundry.

-The purpose of this commission was to create a package of fonts that could be used for a variety of purposes sharing a common theme: rendered/displayed on a computer screen rather than in print.
-The Microsoft-commissioned package of fonts was one of the first – if not the very first – attempts at creating fonts optimized for display rather than print; addressing issues such as legibility, kerning, letter spacing, and more as affected by the nature of the medium displaying them and its salient characteristics, such as a low DPI, a different reading distance, zero literal ink bleed, and pixels formed of individual RGB subpixel components.4
+The purpose of this commission was to create a package of fonts that could be used for a variety of purposes sharing a common theme: all were meant to be primarily rendered/displayed on a computer screen rather than in print – a fairly novel concept for the font foundry titans of the era.
+The Microsoft-commissioned package of fonts was one of the first – if not the very first – attempts at creating fonts optimized for display rather than print; addressing issues such as legibility, kerning, letter spacing, and more as affected by the nature of the medium they would be displayed on (a color CRT monitor, for home users probably capable of producing a maximum resolution of 1024×768 but typically only SVGA/800×600 with an approximately 13″ diagonal) and its salient characteristics: an extremely low DPI (65-100 ppi), wholly different reading distances from printed text, zero literal ink bleed but plenty of “CRT fuzz,” poor RGB convergence, scan line artifacts, and pixels formed of individual RGB subpixel components (especially with the then-recent arrival of primitive LCD displays on the scene).4

 a as it appears in both, superimposed atop of one another: